A linear-quadratic partially observed Stackelberg stochastic differential game with multiple followers and its application to multi-agent formation control: Application to multi-agent formation control

 \section{Application to multi-agent formation control}

 There are increasingly interest for the scholars using differential game methodology to model and analyze the optimization in multi-agent formation control problem.
 Gu \cite{Gu08} formulated the LQ leader-follower formation control where the Nash differential game theory are applied for the agents through the use of graph theory and an open-loop Nash equilibrium solution are investigated.
-Lin \cite{Lin14} considered a formation control problem for a multiple-UAV (unmanned aerial vehicle) system, and the formation control problem is formulated and solved as a differential game problem due to the optimization of UAVs' differential objectives based on its local information.
-Mylvaganam and Astolfi \cite{MA15} studied a multi-agent formation system consisting of one leader and a group of followers, in which the leader is steered towards a target position while the followers seek to form and maintain a pre-defined formation about the leader, while avoiding collisions, is considered.
-Therefore, the problem is posed as a differential game.
-For this problem feedback Nash and Stackelberg equilibrium solutions are equivalent.
+Lin \cite{Lin14} considered a formation control problem for a multiple-UAV system, and the formation control problem is formulated and solved as a differential game problem due to the optimization of UAVs' differential objectives based on its local information.
+Mylvaganam and Astolfi \cite{MA15} studied a multi-agent formation system consisting of one leader and a group of followers, in which the leader is steered towards a target position while the followers seek to form and maintain a pre-defined formation about the leader, while avoiding collisions, is posed as a nonlinear differential game.
 In particular, the problem simplifies to a LQ differential game when collision avoidance is not taken into account.
 Moreover, some very foundational insights are provided in \cite{LZW20} which investigates the differential private algorithm for the average output consensus control of continuous-time heterogeneous multi-agent systems, then a sequence of further interesting new control and game results are first developed in \cite{WZH22}, which are of great inspiration for our future work.
 Especially, By making interesting connections to \cite{LZW20,WZH22}, it is worth noting that the consideration and introduction of key ingredients including differentially private, information exchange would motivate more practical applications in our paper and match our hierarchical feature in terms of asymmetrical roles, and try to apply the stochastic Stackelberg differential game theory into the problem \cite{LZW20,WZH22}.
 Therefore, in this paper we aim to extend the existing formation control to fall within the stochastic Stackelberg game problem and develop the partially observed stochastic case with the introduction of hierarchical level and observation processes.